sisoc-tokyo/doublepalserdetection/README.md

 Usage: java logparse/DetectEternalblueDoublepulsar2008 [inputdirname] [outputdirname]<br/>
   inputdirname: full path of the directory in which Event Logs are put<br/>
   outputdirname: full path of the directory in which detection result is put<br/>
+The tool is provided as Eclipse format, so you can also execute the tool  on Eclipse.

 Example of useage:<br/>
 $ cd doublepalserdetection/tools/LogParserForDoublePalser/bin<br/>
 $ java logparse/DetectEternalblueDoublepulsar2008 /tmp/input /tmp/output<br/>